 - a.
 There is a need to establish temporary learning spaces for children.
 This would not only address the hampered schooling but can have positive impact in their psychosocial well-being as some might experience trauma and psychological distress due to the onslaught of the typhoon. - b.
-Ensure continuity of education by using the education in emergency model
+Ensure continuity of education by using the education in emergency model - c.
+For schools to continue to function, particularly in the preparation of modules and other reporting requirements, they need prefabricated tents while school buildings are being used as evacuation centers or may have been damaged by the typhoon.

-ACCESS TO HEALTH
+ACCESS